inadarei/nodebootstrap/README.md

 You can also customize it by visiting `http://localhost:3000/hello?name=yourname`, but really what you should probably do instead is — dive into the code and see how everything is put together.

+## Shell Scripts

+NodeBootstrap comes with three shell scripts (located in the `bin` folder):

+* dev_start.sh will start your server.js node app in single-CPU mode with hot-realoading of code enabled.
+Convenient for active development.
+* start.sh will start your server.js without hot-reloading, but with as many child processes as you have CPU cores.
+Recommended for production.
+* stop.sh is a counterpart of start.sh to easily stop running background processes.

+By default, dev_start.sh also lets Express.js handle static files so you don't have to have a web server.
+The production
+version: start.sh assumes that you want your web-server (Nginx?) to take on this job.

 ## Contextualizing Runtime Environment